MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-hadoop-make-dir.md

 ### path

-str or list.
+Character string or list.
 A list of paths or A character string specifying location of one or more directories.